Purcell Trench company

 The Bad: No carry bag.
 Plating will burn off and grill can rust.
 Just my opinion, but I would prefer the grill 1 to 2 inches longer.
 Heavy for a backpacking grill.

 The Good: Clever design, good craftsmanship and materials.
-Good product for someone who wants to have a clever novelty.
+Good product for someone who wants to have a novelty.

 The Good: Strong and sturdy grill of proven design.
 Bag should give good service.
 Product should provide a lifetime of use.
 Price is reasonable.